tdurieux/mrs-sam/README.md

 ## Testing

 Go to the `server/test` folder and run `node server.js` to start the test server.
 Then, go to the root folder and start crawling using `npm index.js`.

+Look at index.js for crawling your own website.